SenecaCountyOhio/SenCO-GIS-Guide/Land_Use.md

 ## Background
 Land information (i.e. the cover and use of land) is vital to the daily operations of Seneca County.
-There are many ways to interpret land information, and different organizations have developed similar, but varying systems.
+There are many ways to interpret land information, and different organizations have developed similar, yet varying systems.
 In the Seneca County Auditor’s Office there is a large difference between Land Use Codes, which are determined by the State of Ohio, and Land Codes, which are determined by the County Auditor.
 A parcel is assigned one Land Use Code, which